Constellation: An Exelon Company Constellation: An Exelon Company skip to main content

 Other common questions about roof tax credits:

-• Does a new roof qualify for a tax credit?
+- Did a new roof qualify for the tax credit?
 Not for a brand new home, but an energy-efficient replacement roof would qualify when installed on your primary residence.
-Search for ENERGY STAR-certified roof products here.

 Discover more home improvement tax credits and energy-efficient appliance rebates: